 Melilla oozes with history, but it is neither as broad nor as deep as you might expect.
-While the area has been inhabited for more than 2000 years, the old city wasn’t begun until after Spanish conquest in 1496, then built up in four stages.
+While the area has been inhabited for more than 2000 years, the old city wasn’t begun until after Spanish colonial conquest in 1496, then built up in four stages.
 Up until the end of the 19th century, virtually all of Melilla was contained within a single impregnable fortress.
 Current borders were fixed by several treaties with Morocco between 1859 and 1894, the last following an unsuccessful siege by rebellious Rif Berbers.
-The method involved shooting a cannonball and seeing how far it went.
-More fighting with rebel Berbers broke out several times in the ensuing years, until the Spanish protectorate consolidated its grip in 1927.
+The final method used to determine where the borders would be involved shooting a cannonball and seeing how far it went.
+More fighting with rebel Berbers broke out several times in the ensuing years, until the Spanish protectorate consolidated its colonial grip in 1927.
 In 1936 Franco flew here from the Canary Islands to launch the Spanish Civil War.
 Local politics still tip to the right.